Built for machines

 # Pre-receive hooks validate the JSON structure

-The git escape hatch
+The file-based escape hatch

 Agent context file